crytic/building-secure-contracts/program-analysis/echidna/frequently_asked_questions.md

 ## Why does Echidna return “Property X failed with no transactions made” when running one or more tests?

 Before starting a fuzzing campaign, Echidna tests the properties with no transactions at all to check if they fail.
 In that case, a property can be detected to fail in the initial state (after the contract is deployed).
-You should check that the property is correct to know why it fails without any transactions).
+You should check that the property is correct to know why it fails without any transactions.

 ## How can I know how a property or assertion failed?